gicolek/wp_test/README.md

 The files which are part of the repo have been slightly modified https://wordpress.org/themes/twentyfifteen theme files.

+## Purpose of the test ##

+The test aims in evaluating your basic .git skills as well as intermediate WordPress knowledge.
+Familarity with WordPress actions and filters is highly anticipated.
+Moreover we value knowledge of fast debugging and catchy-eye which can easily identif common spelling problems.
+Needles to say with a properly configured debugger and IDE this test should be failry simple, hence there are no tips whatsover.
+We praise individuals who can solve common problems given a fair description.

 ## Test Requirments ##

 Your job as a submitee is to do the following: